Information you will need for your application

 - course duration

 - any tuition fee payment that you have made to the University is recorded on the CAS.

 Your CAS email must not be more than six months old when you apply for your student visa.
 If you use it after this date, your application will be refused.

 If you haven't received your CAS

-You will not be emailed your CAS until you have checked your CAS online.
+You will not be emailed your final CAS until you have checked your CAS online.
 Take time to check your CAS carefully and make the corrections on the Online Applicant Service (SIMS online).

 It takes time to change your CAS after it has been issued, and your visa application could be delayed or even rejected if your CAS is wrong.
 No changes can be made to the CAS once your visa application is submitted.